FCM Travel Solutions is part of the Flight Centre Travel Group ("FCTG"), one of the world's largest travel agency groups.

 3. CATEGORIES OF CLIENT PERSONAL DATA

 • Passenger Name Record (“PNR”) Data.
-Traveller Profile Data processed in PNR format associated with reservation data, including flight dates and routings, flight numbers, hotel reservations, car rental bookings, rail bookings, ticketing information, authorisation solutions and travel risk management.
+Traveler Profile Data processed in PNR format associated with reservation data, including flight dates and routings, flight numbers, hotel reservations, car rental bookings, rail bookings, ticketing information, authorization solutions and travel risk management.

 • Payment Data.
 Credit/debit card details and bank details (if required under the payment arrangements in the Travel Management Agreement).